Chairman and CEO

 Today Kaspersky Lab is the world’s largest privately-held vendor of endpoint protection, operating in more than 200 countries and territories worldwide.
 The company employs approximately 3,000 professionals and IT security specialists in dedicated regional offices across 30 countries and its cybersecurity technologies protect over 300 million users worldwide.

-Eugene holds a large number of national and international awards for his long track record of technological, scientific, and business achievements.
-He voted the World’s Most Powerful Security Exec by SYS-CON Media in 2011 and was included in the Foreign Policy’s list of Top Global Thinkers of 2012 for his contribution to IT security awareness on a global scale.
+Eugene has earned a number of international awards for his technological, scientific and entrepreneurial achievements.
+He was voted the World’s Most Powerful Security Exec by SYS-CON Mediain 2011, awarded an Honorary Doctorate of Science from Plymouth University in 2012, and named one of Foreign Policy Magazine’s 2012 Top Global Thinkers for his contribution to IT security awareness on a global scale.